 Technology has made it possible to deliver safe drinking water of high quality to the distribution systems of public water supplies.
-However, to assure safe water at the customer's tap, it is essential that physical cross-connections, which create actual or potential backflow possibilities, are eliminated from both the distribution systems and the plumbing systems of customer taps.
-Where elimination is impractical, protection by installation of an approved backflow prevention assembly becomes necessary to protect PW's distribution system.
+However, to ensure safe water at the customer's tap, it is essential that physical cross-connections, which create actual or potential backflow possibilities, are eliminated from both the distribution systems and the plumbing systems of customer taps.
+Where elimination is impractical, protection by installation of an approved backflow prevention assembly or specific piping arrangements become necessary to protect PW's water distribution system.

-The consumer's meter is actually the end of the water supply system and the beginning of the customer's responsibility.
+The discharge side of the consumer's water meter is the end of the water supply system and the beginning of the customer's responsibility.
+This is typically where backflow prevention devices are installed.
 Backflow from secondary or unsafe water supplies into the public supply is recognized as a potential hazard wherever such supplies are interconnected.